Blogging is a valuable tool for all online businesses and that includes eCommerce stores.

 If you have done your keyword research correctly, you should already have a list of nice long tail keywords you can target in your blogs.

-Look at the example below, and make sure that you read section “Keyword research for ecommerce blogs” in my keyword research for ecommerce post.
+Look at the example below, and make sure that you read the section “Keyword research for eCommerce blogs” in my keyword research for ecommerce post.

 Tools like SEMRUSH (shown in the above screenshot) will make this process much easier and more effective.

 Check out the blogs of your competitors.
 What topics do they cover in their posts?
 What kind of content do they publish (text, videos, etc)?
 How often do they blog?

 Of course, you don’t want to copy their exact titles and content but knowing how they are utilizing blogging can give you some ideas too.

 If they don’t have an active blog then this is even better, it means that by maintaining a blog you will be a step ahead.